gitpod-samples/template-dotnet-core-cli-csharp/README.md

 This should be enough to get you started.
 There are many, many powerful options for your `.gitlab-ci.yml`.
 You can read about them in our documentation [here](https://docs.gitlab.com/ee/ci/yaml/).

+## Developing with Gitpod

+This template repository also has a fully-automated dev setup for [Gitpod](https://docs.gitlab.com/ee/integration/gitpod.html).

+The `.gitpod.yml` ensures that, when you open this repository in Gitpod, you'll get a cloud workspace with .NET Core pre-installed, and your project will automatically be built and start running.